-Because it will need to serve many different goals, needs, and priorities, the building will have very few single-use spaces.
-Program areas will intentionally overlap and interweave, and the building will contain an almost continuous hive of activity, ensuring a dynamic social experience.
+Because it needs to serve many different goals, needs, and priorities, the building has very few single-use spaces.
+Program areas intentionally overlap and interweave, and the building contains an almost continuous hive of activity, ensuring a dynamic social experience.

 Bright and Spacious

 To keep the spaces open and transparent, the biggest masses and program spaces, as well as service zones, fit into the eastern end of the building, shifting more opaque elements to one side.
 Whether visitors are inside or outside the building, they have wonderful views of the Quad to the north and recreational areas to the south.
 This open design enhances the social nature of the building.
 The two-story open lounge connects the building’s spaces, creating the dynamic heart of the building and campus.

 Supportive of Social Interaction